 This unit doesn’t use filters, but it uses a demineralization cartridge that absorbs the minerals that cause white dust emissions in most ultrasonic humidifiers.
 It also has antimicrobial protection and prevents the growth of mold.

 The warm mist emitted by this humidifier is just some degrees above room temperature.
-It is handy, especially for children during winter nights.
-It can prevent a stuffy nose and a dry mouth.
-It works quietly and can be used with babies.
+It is handy, especially for children during winter nights, and can prevent a stuffy nose and a dry mouth.

 5) Air innovations MH-701BA cool mist digital humidifier